Self-supervision

 Special workflow configuration

-• Metrics: during the inference phase the performance of the test data is measured using different metrics if test masks were provided (i.e. ground truth) and, consequently, DATA.TEST.LOAD_GT is enabled.
+During the inference phase the performance of the test data is measured using different metrics if test masks were provided (i.e. ground truth) and, consequently, DATA.TEST.LOAD_GT is True.
 In the case of super-resolution the Peak signal-to-noise ratio (PSNR) metrics is calculated when the worstened image is reconstructed from individual patches.

 Run